Getting Started

 ./scripts/docker-setup.sh

 This generates all required secrets, builds the application, and starts the services.
-Once complete, visit http://localhost:8000 and the setup wizard will guide you through:
+Once complete, visit http://localhost:8000 and follow the setup wizard:

 3. Choose channels — enable Voice, SMS, WhatsApp, Signal, and/or Reports